 Weddings don’t just happen.
 Just like two people coming together and deciding to spend their lives together isn’t magic – it’s work.
 Weddings and their receptions are joyous times but they can get complicated.
 There is often a lot of pressure from friends and family on both sides of the isle based on a variety of expectations.
 Regardless, it’s just a few hours of only one day.
 You only have a narrow window for everyone to get what they want.
 If all of that sounds negative and exhausting on the heels of the happiest moment of your life, we understand.

-It's never our goal to scare people or make things sound worse than they are.
+It’s never our goal to scare people or make things sound worse than they are.
 However, we want you to know that we understand where you are or where you will be soon.
-We pride ourselves on de-stressing a process that shouldn't be stressful.
+At Selective Sound Entertainment, we pride ourselves on de-stressing a process that shouldn’t be stressful.
 In fact, we use our experience to break things down to a few wedding planning lists of priorities.

 Why you should take our advice

 Here are a few tips that we’ve picked up over the years.
 When you specialize in weddings for decades, you see patterns of behavior that can lead people down the wrong roads.
 While we are specialists in entertainment and decor, our real super power is that we listen.
 By focusing on listening, we’ve been able to make subjective visions of what our clients want tangible.
 Beyond that, true listening has made us invaluable to couples for more than just advise on things like DJ’s and lighting.

 Time and time again, couples face problems that could have been avoided.
 With more of the right information going into their planning process, so much stress could have been avoided.
 While these wedding planning lists aren’t meant to be the end-all /be-all of wedding planning tips, they’re a few of what we consider the most crucial steps you can take in order to have less stress while still having your absolute dream day.